Best Cloud Storage for Professional Photographers

 Dropbox is one of the world’s largest file storage platforms, with 400 million users and 600 billion files stored.
 This service has a lot of advantages that make it an excellent choice.
 The Dropbox cloud storage service is particularly useful for photos, even though it is a simple cloud-based service.

-Sadly, the free Basic edition isn’t much use because new users only get 2GB of online storage, which isn’t likely to last long.
+Sadly, the free basic edition isn’t much use because new users only get 2GB of online storage, which isn’t likely to last long.
 For those who like to store their photographs in a specific folder on a computer, this is worth a try.

 As a cloud storage service, Dropbox may be used to sync folders on a desktop or laptop PC or Mac.
 There is also a camera upload option in Dropbox that will automatically transfer all images captured on a mobile device to the cloud.